Embedding surfaces in 4-manifolds: Examples and applications

 Since the projection $S^1\times S^3\to S^1$ is 3-connected, the induced map $[\Sigma,S^1\times S^3]\to[\Sigma,S^1]$ is bijective.
 In particular, the homotopy class of a map $f\colon \Sigma\to S^1\times S^3$ is determined by the induced map on fundamental groups.

 We first consider the case that $\Sigma$ is connected.
-There exists a decomposition $\Sigma=H\#\Sigma'$, where $H$ is either a sphere, a torus, or a Klein bottle, with respect to which $f$ can be written as an internal connected sum $T\#f'$ with $f'$ $\pi_1$-trivial.
+Since $\pi_1(S^1\times S^3)\cong \Z$, we can find a generating set for $\pi_1(\Sigma)$ such that at most one generator is non-trivial in $\pi_1(S^1\times S^3)$.
+Thus there exists a decomposition $\Sigma=H\#\Sigma'$, where $H$ is either a sphere, a torus, or a Klein bottle, with respect to which $f$ can be written as an internal connected sum $T\#f'$, where $T$ is a map on $H$ and $f'$ is $\pi_1$-trivial.
 In particular, $f'$ is homotopic to an embedding inside a ball $D^4 \subseteq S^1 \times S^3$.
 It remains to show that $T$ is homotopic to an embedding, which will show that the connected sum is homotopic to an embedding.

 If $H$ is a sphere, we are done.
 If $H$ is a torus, let $i\colon S^1\times S^1\hookrightarrow S^3$ be an embedding.
 For each $k\in \Z$, define the embedding $h'_k\colon S^1\times S^1\to S^1\times(S^1\times S^1)$ by $(s,t)\mapsto (s^k,(s,t))$.
 Let $h_k:=(\Id\times i)\circ h'_k$.
 There exists some $k$ and some identification of $H$ with $S^1\times S^1$ such that $T$ and $h_k$ induce the same map on fundamental groups and thus are homotopic.
 If $H$ is a Klein bottle, let $p\colon H\to S^1$ be a fibre bundle with fibre $S^1$.
 For each $k\in\Z$ there exists an immersion $i\colon H\looparrowright S^3$ such that $h_k(x):=(p(x)^k,i(x))$ is an embedding $H \hookrightarrow S^1\times S^3$.
 As before, there exists some $k$ such that $T$ and $h_k$ are homotopic.